thegrowthdotcom/thegrowth-metrics/README.md

 CustomerId: the unique id of each customer (string)
 Time: the data for each transaction (datetime)
 Price: the revenue associated to each transaction (float)

+The output is a csv-file that summarizes the data month by month, and five png's plotting Acquisition, Retention (churn rate and # churned customers), Monetization (ARPU and LTV), Growth (MRR and Growth rate) and the Forever Transaction Indicator (FT).